skippy-io/skippy/README.md

 It's safe to add the skippy folder to version control.
 This will automatically enable Skippy's Predictive Test Selection when your pipeline runs.
-Support to store a Test Impact Analysis outside the filesystem (e.g., a database) is on the roadmap.
+Support to store a Test Impact Analysis outside the filesystem (e.g., a database) is on the roadmap: https://github.com/skippy-io/skippy/issues/104

 ## Contributions & Issues